roydegeest/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Module/Datasheet/README.md

 ### Overview

+The overview covers only the block diagram of RAK811 WisDuino.
+It shows how the module works with the SX127 and STM32L that allows the module to communicate in the long-range.

 #### Block Diagram

-The block diagram of module is depicted in the figure below.
+The block diagram of module is illustrated in Figure 2 below.

 <rk-img
   src="/assets/images/wisduo/rak811-module/datasheet/interfaces/block-diagram.png"